matthewbauer/nixiosk/README.md

+## IMPORTANT

+This software is not yet stable; please do not use it on important systems yet.

 ## Introduction

 Basalt is a tool for using git to manage your nixos configuration.
 Rather than using nixos-rebuild switch, we push to a branch.